SkepticalTech/PGM-XML-Reference/Map XML info.md

         </default>
     </spawns>

 The default element specifies where observers and players without a team spawn.
+There should only be a single default spawn.
 `yaw=""` specifies what direction the player is looking horizontally from -180° to 180°.
 South 0°, East -90°, North 180° and West 90°.

 `TIP:` You can copy the yaw from the F3 screen in minecraft.

 Multiple spawns from the same team can be grouped inside of a single `<spawns team="team name">` element.
-Spawn locations are picked randomly, and the plugin does not validate the end location.
-Spawn regions should be checked to make sure that they don't intersect with any solid objects.
-Spawn elements accept more that one region or region area, and they don't have to be inside a union element.
+Spawn positions are picked randomly inside of the defined regions.
+The plugin will not validate the spawn position by default.
+Regions should be checked to make sure that they don't intersect with solid objects or are midair.
+Spawns can also be defined with the `safe="true"` attribute, PGM will then check that the player spawns on a solid object and not midair.

+Spawn elements accept more that one region or region area.
+If they are not inside a `<union>` element one region will be picked at random for each spawn event.

     <spawns team="blue">
         <!-- Blue Team Spawn A -->